 Your week starts off with three to four days of carb depleting followed by three days of carb loading with cutting water the last two days.
 As the carb loading increases, water will start to be pulled.
 This creates an environment where the competitor start to get really flat, which is often misunderstood as a lack of carbohydrates.
 As a result, carbs continue to be increased as the competitor flattens out further.
 Since it takes carbohydrates 24-48 hours to fully assimilate, the consumed carbs cannot be converted by gluconeogenesis and shuttled into the muscles fast enough resulting in the competitor being flat if not enough carbs where consumed and resulting in spillover if too many carbs are consumed.
 The high concentration of glucose present out-side of the muscle cells, with the low remaining water in the body due to decreasing water, is pulled outside the muscle and under the skin, leaving the competitor flat and potentially a little watery.

-Once the show is over and the competitor goes out and consumes a lot of food, and a lot of fluids, the competitor will look their best the morning after the show.
-This is a very aggressive approach, high risk, high reward, and moderate to low predictability due to rapidly changing variables with little to no time to observe and correct since you aim to have your highest carb day on the day before the show.
+This is an old school approach that is being phased out by most coaches.
+The water and sodium depletion is extremely dangerous.
+You have probably heard stories of competitors using this approach and looking better the day or to after their show, claiming they just “missed” their peak.
+Once the show is over and the competitor goes out and consumes a lot of food (and a lot of sodium with it), and a lot of fluids, the competitor will look their best the following morning.
+This is a very aggressive approach, VERY high risk, high reward, and low predictability due to rapidly changing variables with little to no time to observe and correct since you aim to have your highest carb day on the day before the show.

 FRONT LOAD PEAKING

-Your week starts off with carbs higher than usual, protein and fats may be a little lower the first couple of days.
-We are looking for a little bit of spillover.
+Your week starts off with carbs higher than usual.
+Protein and fats should typically stay consistent, but may be a little lower when carbs are at their peak.
+We are looking for a little bit of spillover to ensure we find the tipping point.
 Carbs should be lowered the following three to four days to clean up the spill.
 You should start looking a little crisper with improved definition.
 The next day or two, carbs are increased to tighten you up.
-This is common for bikini and wellness competitors.
+This is common for bikini, figure and wellness competitors.